peterhinch/micropython-async/v3/as_demos/monitor/README.md

 # 1. A uasyncio monitor

 This library provides a means of examining the behaviour of a running `uasyncio` system.
-The device under test is linked to a Raspberry Pi Pico.
+The device under test is linked to a Raspberry Pico.
 The latter displays the behaviour of the host by pin changes and/or optional print statements.
 A logic analyser or scope provides an insight into the way an asynchronous application is working; valuable informtion can also be gleaned at